pjn51/brainweb-2/Literature & Reference/The Revolution Betrayed (1937).md

 ---
 # Summary
-This book, written by [[People & Organizations/Trotsky]], is an analysis of the degeneration of the USSR under the Stalinist bureaucracy, leading to a state of proletarian [[Bonapartism]].
+This book, written by [[Trotsky]], is an analysis of the degeneration of the USSR under the Stalinist bureaucracy, leading to a state of proletarian [[Bonapartism]].
 It is an important part of the theory of [[Trotskyism]].

 This book reveals Trotsky's real stance towards the USSR, which is nothing like the caricature that he was anti-Soviet.